A grey image featuring the logos for Notion, Wise, and Meetup

 9) Meetup

-Meetup is one of the most useful online digital nomad tools for meeting like-minded people.
+Meetup is one of the most useful online digital nomad tools (right now)

 From wine-tasting events to pub crawls, there are all kinds of events hosted on Meetup by enthusiastic locals and travellers alike.
 The sheer variety of events, hosted across countries all over the world, means that you’ll likely find some that interest you.
 These meetups are the perfect way to meet fellow digital nomads, as well as local people looking to get to know an international crowd.